-Lectures: Mondays and Wednesdays from 3:30 - 5:00 pm in Talbot College (TC) 309 Format: Not all lectures will follow standard face-to-face instruction.
+Lectures: Section 001: Mon Wed 3:30 - 5:30 pm 3:30 - 4:30 pm Talbot College (TC) 309 Talbot College (TC) 309 Section 002: Tue Thu 12:30 - 2:30 pm 1:30 - 2:30 pm University College (UC) 3220 University College (UC) 3220 Format: Not all lectures will follow standard face-to-face instruction.
 Alternative formats (e.g., active/blended learning activities, seminars, online resources, meeting with external guests) may be used.
-Note that actively engaging with all course learning materials, regardless of their formats, is essential for achieving learning outcomes.
-Contingency Plan: Although the intent is for this course to be delivered in person, should any university-declared emergency require some or all of the course to be delivered online, either synchronously or asynchronously, the course will adapt accordingly.
-The grading scheme will not change.
-Any assessments affected will be conducted online as determined by the course instructor.
+Note that actively engaging with all course learning materials, regardless of format, is essential for achieving learning outcomes.
 Online Resources: Some lectures may be replaced with required online resources.
-Examples of online resources that may be assigned include, but are not limited to, asynchronous lectures, readings, videos and/or other activities.
+Examples of online resources include, but are not limited to, online modules, asynchronous lectures, readings, videos and/or other activities.
 Students are expected to proactively engage with such content, completing all tasks and readings as they are assigned and be prepared to discuss such material during lectures.
-Important Dates: Feb.
-17 - 25 Apr.
-8 Apr.
-9 - 10 Classes Start Reading Week Classes End Study Day(s) Exam Period Prerequisites: statistical/mod nts must have a background in data modelling and inference, including cal/model-based and algorithmic methods and the ability to analyze data R. Additional course-specific prerequisites are as follows: SS4844: SS3859A/B with at least 60%.
-Registration in the fourth year of an Honours Specialization in Data Science/Statistics module.
-SS9544: Enrollment in a Dept of Statistical & Actuarial Sciences graduate program.
-MDA9144: Enrollment in the Master of Data Analytics program.
+Important Dates: Jan.
+6 Feb.
+15 - 23 Apr.
+4 Apr.
+5 - 6 Apr.
+7 - 30 Classes Start Reading Week Classes End Study Day(s) Exam Period Prerequisites: Students must have a background in data modelling and inference, includin statistical/model-based and algorithmic methods and the ability to analyze using R. Additional course-specific prerequisites are as follows: SS4844: gistration in the fourth year of an cience/Statistics module.
+SS9544: Enrollment i program. n a Dept of Statistica al & Actuarial Sciences graduate MDA9144: Enrollment i n the Master of Data a Analytics program.